env0/terraform-provider-env0/docs/index.md

 ### Optional

 - `api_endpoint` (String) env0 API endpoint.
 This can also be set via the ENV0_API_ENDPOINT environment variable, and is usually used for testing purposes.
 - `organization_id` (String) when the API key is associated with multiple organizations, this field is required.
 If an API key has one organization, this field is ignored.
+This can also be set via the ENV0_ORGANIZATION_ID environment variable.